Length Function Compatibility for Group Actions on Real Trees: Abstract

 \section{Abstract}

 Let $G$ be a finitely generated group.
 Given two length functions $\ell$ and $m$ of irreducible $G$ actions on real trees $A$ and $B$, when is the point-wise sum $\ell + m$ again the length function of an irreducible $G$ action on a real tree?
-In this article we show that additivity is equivalent to the existence of a common refinement of $A$ and $B$, this equivalence is established using Guirardel's core.
+Guirardel and Levitt showed that additivity is equivalent to the existence of a common refinement of $A$ and $B$, this equivalence is established using Guirardel's core.
 Moreover, in this case the sum $\ell + m$ is the length function of the common refinement of $A$ and $B$ given explicitly by the Guirardel core.
-We also give a combinatorial characterization of compatibility, generalizing a criterion given by Behrstock, Bestvina, and Clay for free group actions on simplicial trees.
-This compatibility condition characterizes the convex geometry, in the vector space of class functions, of common deformation spaces of irreduicble actions on real trees, such as the closure of Culler-Vogtmann Outer Space or the space of small actions of a hyperbolic group $G$.
+The core can be difficult to compute in general.
+Behrstock, Bestvina, and Clay give an algorithm for computing the core for free group actions on simplicial trees.
+In this article we give a geometric characterization of existence of a common refinement that generalizes the criterion underlying Behrstock, Bestvina, and Clay's algorithm, as well as two equivalent characterizations in terms of the associated translation length functions.